A Kiwi Experience Review

 North Island-South Island Ferry Crossing

 To get between the North Island and the South Island, you’ll need to take the ferry.
 Kiwi Experience will book your ferry crossing, as if it were any other activity, for you.
 After your driver drops you off at the ferry terminal, you’ll enjoy a scenic cruise through the Wellington Harbour and Marlborough Sounds before getting into a different Kiwi Experience waiting for your group at the other end.
 The day will continue like any normal day on the bus.

 For more details about the ferry, check out The Ferry Between the North Island and South Island: Full Guide.

 The General Vibe on the Bus

-Most of us don’t necessarily want to develop memories in a bus, but Kiwi Experience makes it feel like a totally different experience to just commuting.
-The social vibe in the bus, as you travel with like-minded travellers, gives the bus a real “vacation” vibe as everyone is here to have fun and experience New Zealand!
+Most of us don’t necessarily want to develop memories on a bus, but Kiwi Experience makes it feel like a totally different experience than just commuting.
+The social vibe on the bus, as you travel with like-minded travellers, gives the bus a real “vacation” vibe as everyone is here to have fun and experience New Zealand!
 There are travellers from all over the world, some couples, some small groups of friends, and many travelling solo.